Leonardo-AD/Currency/README.md

 <h1 align='center'>Currency</h1>

 <p>A Currency converter challenge of Rocketseat.
-In this app I am using HTML, CSS, JavaScript, Apex Charts and Flag Icons.</p>
+In this app I am using HTML, CSS, JavaScript, Apex Charts and Flag Icons.
+Only the graph is functional.</p>

 ## Features Developed